 Recordings that are Equalization (EQ) modified and compressed to compensate for the anomalies of one speaker system will not sound the same on a different speaker system.
 In each case, the outcome is often governed by the unique differences in how a given sound system modifies and colors the music.

-Compensating for small and/or highly colored speaker limitations contaminates the integrity of the recording.
+Compensating for small and/or low-fidelity speaker limitations, contaminates the integrity of the recording.

-MP3 data compression is often blamed as the primary cause of music degradation.
-MP3 may cause smearing of music to varying degrees, which is mostly inaudible on small, low fidelity speakers, but ....
+MP3 data compression is often blamed as the primary cause of music degradation, which is argued to cause smearing of music to varying degrees.
+But the supposed degradation caused by MP3 is mostly inaudible to the majority of the population, when listening to music from small or low-fidelity sound-systems.

-When music is hyper-dynamic compressed, the average level of the recording can be increased, thereby exaggerating its loudness.
-Hyper-DRC is used extensively by recording companies, radio, TV shows and advertisers competing to be heard above each other.
+Hyper-DRC is used extensively (in post-production) by recording companies, radio, TV shows and advertisers competing to be heard above each other.

 Every industry in the world has application standards -- except the audio industry.